• Skip to main content

 This method will not work if the Mail Recipient shortcut is missing in your User profile or it has become corrupted.
 In such a case, you will have to use other methods as provided below.

-In case the Mail Recipient Shortcut is Missing or appears to be corrupted, you can copy Mail Recipient Shortcut from Windows Default User profile and Paste it into your User Profile.
+If the Mail Recipient Shortcut is missing or appears to be corrupted, you can copy Mail Recipient Shortcut from Windows Default User profile and Paste it into your User Profile.

 1. Open the File Explorer on your computer.